Shooter showed violence and mental instability at home

 Cruz was eventually expelled for disciplinary reasons from Marjory Stoneman Douglas High, where he would later return to commit this week's massacre.

-In early 2017, Cruz bought an AR-15-style rifle from a small neargy bun store, Sunrise Tactical Supply in Coral Springs.
+In early 2017, Cruz bought an AR-15-style rifle from a small nearby gun store, Sunrise Tactical Supply in Coral Springs.
 Officials say he passed the required government background check, and bought it legally.

 Thursday evening, a lawyer for the gun shop owner delivered this statement to news reporters: